gilhaz/BLE-remote/README.md

 # BLE-remote
-Using a BLE tag as a remote for home automation
+Using a BLE tag as a remote for home automation.

+Testing git..